rashevskyv/dbi/README_ENG.md

 ## Installation

-Copy `dbi.nro` and `dbi.config` to your SD card at `sdmc:/switch/DBI/` DBI can be then be launched in either applet mode (from Album) or application mode (title override), however it is primarily designed to be used in applet mode.
+Copy `dbi.nro` and `dbi.config` to your SD card at `sdmc:/switch/DBI/` DBI can be then be launched in either applet mode (from Album) or application mode (title override), however it is primarily designed to be used in application mode.

 *If you have successfully launched DBI in applet mode you will see a blue background, launching in application mode will display a black background.*